Travel & Teach - Spain

 The (Global English) certificate and course gave me a great insight in all areas of the language, also ideas of how to teach different grammar points.
 Being English doesn't mean that you know how to teach!
 So the course gave me more confidence - helping me feel more professional.

 Travel and Teach

-Although EFL positions in Spain do still appear from time to time in the Guardian on Tuesdays, the Times Educational Supplement on Fridays and the EL Gazette (all UK), most Spanish ‘academias’ will hire the majority of their teaching staff from ‘walk-ins’.
+Although EFL positions in Spain do appear online at efl.com, most Spanish ‘academias’ will hire the majority of their teaching staff from ‘walk-ins’.
 This obviously favours the teacher who is prepared to travel and apply for jobs on spec.
 But if you are looking in advance, try the Spanish Yellow Pages for a location by location list of language schools: www.paginas-amarillas.es (academias de idiomas).
 You’ll find that some schools are well organised and try to hire their new teachers from April onwards, although this does not necessarily mean you will miss out if you haven’t got your CV in by then.
 Most contracts start at the beginning of the academic term in October, so several of our graduates have gone to Spain in September and been successful in finding work for an October start.
 There are also opportunities for picking up work in January when the new terms begin.

 The quickest way of fixing up a job is to take the ‘door-to-door’ approach.
 Also see the advice of Jennifer Cross, of our former students in the Comments section below and you might find the guide to writing your CV on our site quite helpful here.

 Once you are established and have proved yourself (after around a year of teaching) you should find it easier to gain a second contract, or you will be able to pick and choose your next position more easily.
 By then you may have gained enough contacts to freelance (teaching English to private students), which is more financially lucrative.